RenderKit/embree/README.md

 where $\mathbf{i}$, $\mathbf{j}$ $\mathbf{k}$ are the imaginary
 quaternion units.
 The passed quaternion will be normalized internally.

-\noindent The affine transformation matrix corresponding to a `RTCQuaternionDecomposition` is $TRS$ and a point
+The affine transformation matrix corresponding to a `RTCQuaternionDecomposition` is $TRS$ and a point
 $p = (p_x, p_y, p_z, 1)^T$ will be transformed as
 $$p' = T  R  S  p.$$